 There is probably not a single child between 1 and 10 who doesn’t like to build and play in dens or caves.
 At toucanBox HQ the great majority of us claim to be grown-ups, and we’d all love to while away an afternoon building a massive pillow fort.
+So who says dens are for kids only?

 Children’s imaginations go wild with this activity.
 From planning the build - what will they use to make their den?
-Can they gather the materials themselves? - to playing inside of it, each step is an absolute pleasure.
+Can they gather the materials themselves?
+To playing inside of it, each step is an absolute pleasure.
 Hopefully they’ll be inspired to come up with exciting, fun-filled role play, or simply enjoy a change the scene and play with their toys ‘hidden away’ in their cave.

-The easiest way to create a stable den is through using a blanket or bed sheet and cover a table or some other furniture moved together.
+The easiest way to create a stable den in your house is through using a blanket or bed sheet and cover a table or some other furniture moved together.
 You can create quite a spacious den using four chairs arranged in a square with the blanket placed over the back rests.
 Add few cushions added into the cave and your kids will have a great time for sure.

-It could be anything from just a pretend tea party - maybe in your poorly child’s best to make sure they’re resting up - to a big party with music, balloons, treats and party games (think Musical Statues, Pass The Parcel and Simon Says).
+It could be anything from just a pretend tea party - maybe in your poorly child’s bed to make sure they’re resting up - to a big party with music, balloons, treats and party games (think Musical Statues, Pass The Parcel and Simon Says).
 You can even think about inviting some of your child’d friends over to join in the fun.
 And party balloons will still give the kids endless fun even when the party is over.

 Take a messy play tray or a washing up bowl.
 Fill it with any uncooked rice and pop in several things to help your kids to become rice-panning-experts: Spoons, bowls, cups, balls, toys - anything you can think of really.
 The kids love it; it’s like messy play without the mess.
 Rice is way easier to clean up than teeny-tiny sand grains.
 So everyone wins!